mratsim/trace-of-radiance/README.md

 Nim is one of the few languages that can properly model physics units and enforce proper usage of those units at compile-time.

-For example, a vector and an unit vector have the same representation but are are distinct types.
+For example, a vector and an unit vector have the same representation but are distinct types.
 Unit vectors are auto-convertible to vectors when passed to a function:

 ```Nim